 - Students must complete at least one half of the major program in residence as Sage institutional credits. - Students must achieve a major GPA of 2.200 (minimum) in order to graduate.
 Note: some academic programs have higher GPA requirements.
 See GPA chart below. - 120 total credits are required for a bachelor's degree (minimum).
-See Graduation Requirements for additional information. - Review the change of major chart for major programs with specific admission criteria. - Double or dual major: is a program of study in which a student meets the requirements of two distinct majors in a single bachelor's degree. - · Linked & Accelerated Programs UG to GR
+See Graduation Requirements for additional information.

-Students wishing to change a major or add/change/ drop a minor can do so by sending an email message from their Sage account to academicadvising@sage.edu with their name, ID number, and the new major or minor they wish to declare.
-All academic program changes require the approval of the Advising Office.
+- Double major or dual major: is a program of study in which a student meets the requirements of two distinct majors in a single bachelor's degree. - Linked & Accelerated Programs UG to GR - Major Change Requests: students wishing to change their major or add/change/drop a minor may do so by sending an email message from their Sage email account to academicadvising@sage.edu indicating.
+In the email, students should indicate the new major or minor they wish to declare.
+Please see the Major Program Admission Criteria chart for academic programs that have distinct admission criteria and/or limited space availability - All academic program changes require the approval of the Advising Office.